BlackPhlox/wt-editor-cli/README.md

   - Followed by `npm start` or `node index.js`

   Recommended extra step
-  - Run the following command to set an enviroment variable to call in any directory: `setx wte "node "%cd%/index.js""`
+  - Run the following command to set an enviroment variable to call `wte` in any directory: `setx wte "node "%cd%/index.js""`

 # Contribution